AMP-SCZ/dpdash/ON_PREM_DEPLOYMENT.md

 docker compose down
 ```

-### 5. Access the Application
+#### 5. Access the Application

 First, you will have to set up Nginx proxy http://dpdash.local:81.
 Then you can access the application at: https://dpdash.local

-1. Access the Nginx Proxy Manager admin interface at: http://dpdash.local:81
+i.
+Access the Nginx Proxy Manager admin interface at: http://dpdash.local:81

    - Default login: `admin@example.com` / `changeme`
    - Upload the custom SSL certificate that you created: